vottunio/vottun-unity-sdk/README.md

     - **Type:** NumericAttribute[]
     - **Description:** Array of NumericAttribute objects, where each element will be a numeric trait of the NFT

-The class "NumericAttribute" is a custom class which represents a numeric trait of a NFT based on the Open Sea Metadata Standard and it have the following properties:
+The class "NumericAttribute" is a custom class which represents a numeric trait of an NFT based on the Open Sea Metadata Standard and it has the following properties:
 - **Display_type:**
     - **Type:** String
     - **Description:** Type of display on Open Sea